Mo7amed-Soliman/Chatbot-for-Cancer/README.md

     *   **Request Body:** A JSON object matching the `HealthInput` Pydantic model defined in `High_Accuracies.ipynb`.
     *   **Response Body:** `{"prediction": "Positive/Negative"}` (Mapping to Low/Medium/High risk needs clarification based on implementation)

 ---

-## License

-(Specify your chosen license here, e.g., MIT, Apache 2.0, or leave blank if undecided)

-Example:
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details (if you have one).

----